Main Airports In Croatia: Which One To Choose

 Split Airport Croatia

-When flying to Croatia, there are a few different airports you can choose to fly into.
-Here is a list of each of the main airports in Croatia and its pros and cons:
+When flying to Croatia, you can choose from several airports.
+Here is a list of each of the main airports in Croatia and their pros and cons:

 +Pros: Conveniently located in the capital city of Zagreb, this airport offers a wide variety of flights from all over Europe.